Macro

 What are the Weirdest Jobs?

+What makes a job "weird"?
+Not necessarily an obscure title you've never heard of.
+In fact, some of the weirdest jobs in our data are perfectly familiar occupations whose day-to-day mix of tasks simply doesn't resemble any other job in the labor market.
 In order to make workforce comparisons, we need to create categories of similar jobs and skills.
-It’s useful to know that “Lawyer” & “Attorney” are similar job titles and “SQL” & “Databases” are similar skills so that we can better categorize them.
+It's useful to know that "Lawyer" & "Attorney" are similar job titles and "SQL" & "Databases" are similar skills so that we can better categorize them.
 But what about understanding which jobs or skills are the most different from each other?
 Presumably, there would be some compensation benefits to one's job or skill uniqueness?

 Fundamentally, a job is a bundle of activities or tasks.
 And a skill is an input into completing those same activities.
 Using this structure, we find text that describes the activity content of jobs and skills, and use that text to represent each in a mathematical space.
 Reducing the dimensionality of the space and using a distance metric, we can determine which occupations are further away from other occupations, and which ones are the closest to others.
-Below are the five most unique and the five least unique occupations according to this labor market data analytics tool leveraging Revelio Labs data:

 If you would like to learn more about our occupation landscape, here is a plot showing the top 10k job titles.
 (In addition, if you would like to learn more about Revelio Labs' job taxonomy and skills taxonomy, please feel free to reach out.)